PS5 vs Xbox Series X: which top-notch console is best for you?

-As promised, Sony and Microsoft’s new systems boast significantly more power and speed than their predecessors, along with other perks and upgrades that are sure to feel like must-haves to fans still clutching their rapidly ageing old-gen boxes.
+As promised, Sony and Microsoft’s newest systems boast significantly more power and speed than their predecessors, along with other perks and upgrades that are sure to feel like must-haves to fans still clutching their rapidly ageing old-gen boxes.
 This time around, however, it’s not as simple a decision as ‘PlayStation or Xbox’.
 That’s just step one.

-But that won’t stop us from trying, will it?
 Here’s our hot take on the latest PS and Xbox console battle – and the games that’ll make you scramble for ’em.
 The debate around PlayStation 5 vs Xbox Series X isn’t going away any time soon, so we might as well get stuck in.

 Xbox Series X specs, design and games

 Take a look at this hulking block of a games console.
-Microsoft has abandoned the flatter footprint of past Xbox machines in favour of something more akin to a minimal PC tower, standing about 30cm tall and 15cm wide, and weighing in at 4.5kg.
+Microsoft has abandoned the flatter footprint of past Xbox machines in favour of something more akin to a minimal PC tower, standing about 30cm tall, 15cm wide, and weighing in at 4.5kg.
 The PS5 is taller, but also curvier; the Xbox Series X looks like a dense brick.

 But there’s no doubt Microsoft has packed every inch of that brick with top-tier components to deliver gaming experiences you’ve never seen outside of a scary-expensive PC rig.
-The Series X uses a custom 8-core AMD Zen 2 CPU and RDNA 2 GPU with up to 12 teraflops of raw graphics-processing power available.
+The Series X uses a custom 8-core AMD Zen 2 CPU and RDNA 2 GPU, with up to 12 teraflops of raw graphics-processing power available.
 That’s double the total graphical output of the Xbox One X and about 1.7 teraflops more than the PS5.

 What does that really mean, though?
 Microsoft is promising gaming at a native (not upscaled) 4K resolution and up to 120 frames per second, with the potential for 8K gameplay as well, so games will look crisper and more detailed than ever before, and with smoother motion to boot.
 Support for a 120Hz refresh rate also lends itself well to faster reaction times, ideal for twitchy online shooters.